xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[03/2025] Invited to attend the "EURAXESS in the UK – Shaping the Future" at the British Council Office in London.

 [02/2025] The abstract of my MSc student, Qinqing Li, was accepted to the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/), which will be held in the University of Glasgow in April.
 Qinqing will present her work on multimodal medical image processing.